 - we are calling participants who are due for their scheduled plan reassessment.
 During this call we will discuss with the participant their options, such as renewing or extending their current plan, or doing a full plan review if their circumstances have changed.

-- We are calling participants who have health, disability or circumstances which could make them more vulnerable during the coronavirus (COVID-19) pandemic.
+- We are calling participants who have health, disability or circumstances which could make them more vulnerable during the COVID-19 pandemic.

 - We are continuing to work through our usual process for assistive technology items and quotes, or if you have requested a review of your plan.